https://en.sputniknews.africa/20230527/can-africa-and-russia-shape-a-new-global-reality-together-1059517259.html

 The head of the Russian-Egyptian Business Council also recalled that Mandela noted that Africa needed to put its own house in order and find the right partners to build real partnerships with those who would not seek to exploit the continent.

-Speaking about the challenges facing Russia's economic cooperation with some African countries, including Nigeria, Orlov, who is half Russian and half Egyptian, pointed to a difference in business culture and standards, especially in the oil and gas industry.
+Speaking about the challenges facing Russia's economic cooperation with some African countries, including Nigeria, Orlov, who is half Russian and half Egyptian, pointed to a difference in business culture and standards,

 While Russia is autonomous in the production of oil and gas equipment and has enormous potential, there are still some standards-related issues, he argued.
 Many companies in Russia have a goal-oriented culture and produce excellent equipment, but they may struggle to communicate and operate in a global market.
 Russia works with standards from the GOST system (the Russian national standard), while the rest of the world tends to use API (American Petroleum Institute) standards.